HandsOnDataViz/chartjs-templates/bar-chart/README.md

   var SHOW_GRID = true; // `true` to show the grid, `false` to hide var SHOW_LEGEND = true; // `true` to show the legend, `false` to hide
 ```

+## See also
+See **Bar Chart with CSV Data** chapter in DataVizForAll: https://datavizforall.org/bar-chart-with-csv-data.html